ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 ### Worker Node

 1. Drain node, putting it out of cluster services
-    - *This command is run on the control plane node*
+    - **This command is run on the control plane node**
     - `kubectl drain <WORKER NODE NAME> --ignore-daemonsets`
     - Same as the control plane node command for draining
     - May have to use `--force`

 2. Upgrade `kubeadm` CLI tool
+    - `sudo apt-get update`
-    - `sudo apt-get update && sudo apt-get install -y --allow-change-held-packages kubeadm=1.22.2-00`
+    - `sudo apt-get install -y --allow-change-held-packages kubeadm=1.22.2-00`

 3. Upgrade the `kubelet` configuration
     - `sudo kubeadm upgrade node`